DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 B5.
 National disability strategy and action plan

-‘Perspective 2020’ is a new policy plan ( adopted in 2010) to support people with disabilities.
+‘Perspective 2020’ is a new policy plan (adopted in 2010) to support people with disabilities.
 The main focus is to support people as much as possible in the community (‘community care’) and as least as possible in segregated environments.
 ‘Shared responsibility’ is the key.
-Recently, for the European action plan ‘Disability 2016-2020’, Belgium has engaged five experts (C-5 members) representing different regional administrations within the Committee of Experts on the Rights of People with Disabilities (DECS-RPD): VAPH (Flemish Region), AWIPH (Walloon Region), PHARE (Brussels region), DPB (German speaking Region) and the Federal Service Social Affairs (with positive advice of the National High Council for Persons with Disabilities).
-This C-5 council for Belgium established several priority domains for action (for the period of 2016-2020).
+Recently, for the European Action Plan ‘Disability 2016-2020’, Belgium has engaged five experts (C-5 Council members) representing different regional administrations within the Committee of Experts on the Rights of Persons with Disabilities (DECS-RPD): VAPH (Flemish Region), AWIPH (Walloon Region), PHARE (Brussels region), DPB (German speaking Region) and the Federal Service Social Affairs (with positive advice of the National High Council for Persons with Disabilities).
+This C-5 Council for Belgium established several priority domains for action for the period of 2016-2020.

 On 1 January 2017, the ‘Person Following Finance (PVF)’ was introduced that ensures a more person-centred budget approach to support persons with disabilities (see further D5).